 With students representing 135 countries around the world, the USC campus mirrors the rich diversity of the global community.
-International students make up nearly a quarter of our entire student population, and 15 percent of students admitted for the fall 2017 semester came from countries outside the U.S. You will feel at home in USC!
+International students make up nearly a quarter of our entire student population, and 12 percent of first-year students admitted for the fall 2020 semester came from countries outside the U.S. You will feel at home in USC!

 F-1 Visa & I-20 Form